kushalbose92/digated-gcn/README.md

-# digated-gcn
-DiGated-GCN to tackle Graph Heterophily
+# DiGated-GCN: A Directed Gating Mechanism for tackling Graph Heterophily